rhymeswithlion/udacity_tq_genai_2024/LO5_script.md

 "2. **Lack of Understanding:** AI doesn't 'understand' content the way humans do.
 It might generate grammatically correct but nonsensical sentences.
 Like a parrot that speaks but doesn't comprehend."

-"3. **Ethical Concerns:** Deepfakes and misinformation—tools can be misused, leading to serious ethical dilemmas."
+"3. **Ethical Concerns:** Deepfakes and misinformation—tools can be misused, purposefully or not, leading to serious ethical dilemmas."

 **Examples and Analogies:**

-"Think of Generative AI as a powerful assistant.
+"Think of Generative AI as a powerful but clumsy assistant.
 Phenomenal at handling tasks but requiring guidance.
 Leave it unsupervised, and you might get a beautifully written email sent to the wrong person!"

 **Comic Relief:**